BrandenEK/Blasphemous.ModdingAPI/README.md

 - Press 'backslash' at any time to open the debug console and enter commands
 - All registered mods should be displayed in the top right corner of the main menu
+- Mods can be disabled by simply moving them out of the "Modding/plugins" folder

 ### Custom skins